 The web developers working in the (well paid) corporate or proto-corporate (i.e. startups) gulag don’t have a choice.
 The products they work on need features.
 And tracking.
 And analytics.
 And swishy transitions.
 And manager-pleasing fancy-pants animation.
 And they need to follow the corporate visual style.
 And they don’t know what other teams are doing half the time so they need some form of isolation or compartmentalisation.

 The web developers who work for small, massively under-funded organisations or individuals don’t have a choice either.
 It doesn’t matter whether we’re in-house or freelance, we simply don’t have the resources to follow down Facebook’s path.
 Re-using the methods, libraries, and tactics common among the startup crowd isn’t an option.

-We simply can’t do what the other crowd does and successfully build and maintain products and services.
-We can use their methods to ship products but after that things start to fall apart because the maintenance costs of their solutions are simply too high.
+Those companies simply can’t do what the other crowd does and successfully build and maintain products and services.
+They can use some of the big company methods to ship products but after that things start to fall apart because the maintenance costs of those solutions are simply too high.